enlivenedcooperative/enlivenedcoop-website/_courses/2025_06_Morocco.md

 Your journey does not include:

-- flights to and from Mexico
+- flights to and from Morocco

 - domestic transportation to the starting point of the journey and return